Mediterranean Cucumber and Tomato Salad

 Other additions

-- Flavor Boosters: A splash of red wine vinegar (about 2 tablespoons) and an extra drizzle of olive oil adds more depth
+- Extra depth – A small splash of red wine vinegar and an extra drizzle of olive oil add even more Mediterranean flavor.

-- Protein Add-Ins: Turn this into a quick summer meal with my 10 Minute Air Fryer Chicken Bites, 6 Minute Air Fryer Salmon Cubes, or use cooked shrimp or leftover rotisserie chicken
+- Make it a meal – Add chickpeas or white beans for plant-based protein, or top the salad with 10 Minute Air Fryer Chicken Bites, 6 Minute Air Fryer Salmon Cubes, shrimp, or leftover rotisserie chicken.

 Common questions